wesgarland/shystemd/README.md

 sudo systemctl daemon-reload
 sudo systemctl start myservice
 ```
+**Note:** the installer will not make symlinks to overwrite "real" systemd resources.
+To run shystemd alongside systemd, you will have to use `shystemctl` and `jhournalctl`.
+**Warning:** *this is early alpha software and loaded with bugs.
+It needs root access to your system.
+It can break things.
+You have been warned.
+If you don't understand this warning, please ask your system administrator for help.*

+## Rationale
+At Kings Distributed Systems, we use systemd to manage many processes on our servers, and our systemd unit files are machine-generated from another set of config files.
+We wanted to be able to test our platform in a variety production-like environments, and full testing would include start/stop operation via `systemctl`.
+Our test environments include:
+ - Docker containers, especially in GitLab CI
+ - directories on the local filesystem where we set an alternate root via environment variables
+ - chroot jails on developer machines

 ## Installing
-Clone the repository, and run the `./install.sh` script as root.
+Clone the repository, and `sudo shystemd/install.sh`.
 If your environment does not have a copy of systemd installed, symlinks will be made for `systemctl` and `journalctl`.
 The installer writes in the usual LSB locations (`/bin`, `/etc`, `/usr/lib/` etc) by default, except on macOS where it installs into `/usr/local`.

 The installer will not overwrite an existing systemd configuration.
 You can specify an alternate root via the SHYSTEMD_PREFIX environment variable.